blawson69/SimpleRoofControl/README.md

 !Roof help
 !Roof config
 ```
-This dialog gives you easy access to changing the available options (below) and gives you the [Setup](#setup) instructions.
+This dialog gives you gives you the [Setup](#setup) instructions and provides easy access to changing the available options.
+There are two variables at the top of the script that you can modify to better integrate SimpleRoofControl into your campaign:

-There are two variables at the top of the script that you can modify to better integrate SimpleRoofControl into your campaign. **Anchor Color** is the hexidecimal value of the aura applied to the RoofAnchor token.
-If you are using red auras for another purpose, you may change this color to any valid hexidecimal color you wish. **Aura** is the aura field to be used on the RoofAnchor token.
+* **Anchor Color** is the hexidecimal value of the aura applied to the RoofAnchor token.
+If you are using red auras for another purpose, you may change this color to any valid hexidecimal color you wish using the link provided.
+* **Aura** is the aura field to be used on the RoofAnchor token.
 If you are using your tokens' Aura 1 for a different purpose or another script is using them, you may change the Aura setting to use Aura 1 instead.
-To do this, just click the "use aura" link provided.
+To do this, just click the link provided.